Sneaker679/geodpy/docs/class_documentation/class_Body.md

 ## Attributes
 - \_geodesics: `geodpy.Geodesics` ~~ Geodesics object which contains the geodesics to solve through scipy.integrate.solve\_ivp.
-- \_coordinates: `geodpy.Coordinates` ~~ Coordinates object for calculating the norm of the velocity vector, as well as converting the current coordinate base into a cartesian of spherical base.
+- \_coordinates: `geodpy.coordinates.Coordinates` ~~ Coordinates object for calculating the norm of the velocity vector, as well as converting the current coordinate base into a cartesian of spherical base.
 - s: `numpy.array` ~~ Numpy array of the interval noted `s` for each point calculated using the `solve_trajectory()` method.
 - pos: `numpy.array[numpy.array]` ~~ Numpy 2D array containing the position of the body at each point calculated using the `solve_trajectory()` method.
 Each row represents a coordinate and each column a different point that was solved.
 - vel: `numpy.array[numpy.array]` ~~ Numpy 2D array containing the velocity of the body at each point calculated using the `solve_trajectory()`.
 Each row represents a coordinate and each column the velocity of a specific point that was solved.